gcadau/Electronic-Components-AI-Detection/READ_ME.md

-# Test
+# Object detection

-Script python to make predictions based on the model.
+Script python to detect objects based on the trained model.

 ## Installation